 Before Adam Fleischman fell in love with umami, he had a long affair with wine.
 But his first love was the written word.
 Fleischman studied literature in college and prepared for a life in journalism.
 But a trip to Burgundy after graduation sparked a culinary and oenophilic fire in the fledgling journalist, so he focused his writing on food and wine.

 Detecting the myriad flavors in wines was an ideal primer for Fleischman’s introduction and eventual committed fascination with the fifth taste, umami.
 Infatuated with the so-called “savory” flavor, Fleischman developed a restaurant concept wholly dedicated to emphasizing umami through an unlikely vehicle, the all-American burger.
-He opened his first Umami Burger in La Brea in 2009, and four more locations have quickly followed in Los Angeles, earning the chef a StarChefs.com 2010 Rising Star Concept Award.
-And in 2011, Fleischman continued his foray with a more fine dining approach, opening Red Medicine, with 2010 Los Angeles-San Diego Rising Star Chef Jordan Kahn.
-But Fleischman isn’t resting on his laurels.
-He plans to share his love for umami and expand his burgeoning savory empire all over the globe—no doubt with a side trip to Burgundy.
+He opened his first Umami Burger on La Brea in 2009.
+New locations quickly followed in Los Angeles, earning the chef a StarChefs.com 2010 Rising Star Concept Award.
+In 2011, Fleischman grew his group by opening fine-dining restaurant, Red Medicine, with 2010 Rising Star Chef Jordan Kahn.
+And in 2012, he acquired an ownership stake in L.A.
+Creamery Artisan Ice Cream.
+But Fleischman’s long game is to take his burgeoning casual empire across the country—he now has more than 20 Umami Burger locations on both coasts, and he’s expanding his fast-casual pizza concept 800°.